darrylnoakes/darrylnoakes/README.md

 - Python (rusty)
 - Rust (learning)

+If I learn another language properly, it will almost certainly be Rust.
+I also want to try out some form of Lisp, and Haskell.

-I use Vue and that ecosystem.
-My primary UI framework is Ionic.
+I primarily use Vue and that ecosystem.
+My primary UI framework there is Ionic.

 I have tried out Svelte, and am interested in one day getting around to playing with Solid.
 Loved what little I've done with Astro.